kevinyswong/kevinyswong.github.io/index.md

 must come to an end, nor do thought and love lose their value because they are not everlasting.
 Many a man has borne himself proudly on the scaffold; surely the same pride should teach us to think truly about a man's place in the world.
-Even if the open windows of science at first make shiver after the cosy indoor warmth of traditional humanising myths, in the end the fresh air brings out vigour, and the great spaces have a splendour of their own."
+Even if the open windows of science at first make us shiver after the cosy indoor warmth of traditional humanising myths, in the end the fresh air brings out vigour, and the great spaces have a splendour of their own."
 One can enter the sublime by sitting in church in the front pew, enjoying Bach's music playing under the towering apse just as one can enter it by lying back on the open grass, under the constellations of the night sky, all on one's own, contemplating  the stars whence one came; one can be spiritual without a god.